 They stopped, Maka looked at Hermione expectantly.
 "Why don't you stay for class?
 Harry and Ron will be joining us as well, it could be fun."

 Soul just stared at her, all hopes of retreating to the warm comforts of his bed were gone.
+Sure, they still had to talk with Dumbledore, but nothing said he couldn't get a few more hours of sleep first.
 McGongall pondered it for a moment, glancing over her lesson plans.
 "That's actually a wonderful idea, Hermione.
 Maka...
 Soul, you two can lend me hand."

 Hermione and Maka shared a look, each grinning in excitement.
 This would be interesting, they were sure of it.
 Next to them, however, Soul look terrified.

 Author Note: Pardon me while I say...
-It's about DAMN time.
+It's about DAMN time that I finished this.
 Seriously, I've had major writers block and it finally seems to be cracking.
 I apologize if this chapter isn't quite as good as the other chapters, or as fleshed out.
 I just kind of wrote as I got ideas.
 I hope it's to your liking :)

 Let me know what you think, maybe?